Narthorn/ctf/2020-10-24_DGSESIEE/150_keypad_sniffer/README.md

 print("DGSESIEE{%s}" % sol)
 ```

-When writing this, we don't yet really know which bits are rows or columns, and whether the bits are LSB or MSB first (ie, whether "0001" means first column or fourth column), so we end up having to play around a little and try out multiple flags.
-The correct one, as printed by the script, is DGSESIEE{AE78F55C666B23011924}.
+When first writing this, we don't yet really know which bits are rows or columns, and whether the bits are LSB or MSB first (ie, whether "0001" means first column or fourth column), so we end up having to play around a little and try out multiple flags.
+The correct one, as printed by the script, is `DGSESIEE{AE78F55C666B23011924}`.

 ---